Best Life Insurance Companies

 Typically, the waiting period is two years.

-Issuers want to protect themselves from having to pay out full benefits on a newly-issued, last-minute life insurance policy due to an unknown health condition.
+Issuers want to protect themselves from having to pay out full benefits on a newly issued, last-minute life insurance policy due to an unknown health condition.

 How to Choosing Your Policy Coverage Amount

-Determining the right amount of life insurance to purchase is important because it can affect both your current financial situation (monthly premiums) and the beneficiaries who will receive funds should something happen to you.
+Determining the right amount of life insurance to purchase is important because it can affect your current financial situation (monthly premiums) and the beneficiaries who will receive funds should something happen to you.

-The amount of coverage will depend mainly on your life circumstance and how you want your affairs handled in the event of your death.
-If you are a single 30s-something professional with very few assets and even fewer responsibilities, you probably won’t need a lot of coverage.
-If you are a middle-aged business owner with a spouse, children, mortgage and a vacation home, you’d probably need more coverage.
+If you are a single 30s-something professional with very few assets and even fewer responsibilities, you probably won't need a lot of coverage.
+You'd probably need more coverage if you are a middle-aged business owner with a spouse, children, mortgage, and a vacation home.

 - Debt + Income + Mortgage + Education costs = Total coverage

-As you pay off assets and your children age beyond college, you may feel comfortable reducing the amount of coverage you need.
-Ideally, the money you save on life insurance premiums could be invested at much better returns to increase your estate’s value for your heirs.
+As you pay off assets and your children age beyond college, you may feel comfortable reducing the coverage you need.
+Ideally, the money you save on life insurance premiums could be invested at much better returns to increase your estate's value for your heirs.

 Life Insurance Ratings